GeodataTools/geodata/docs/source/modeling/wind/extrapolation.rst

 How the Extrapolation Model Works
 ---------------------------------

-The model calculates hub height wind speed from MERRA2, extrapolating the variables in MERRA's tavg1_2d_slv_Nx data collection, which is a set of the time-averaged single-layer diagnostics.
+The model utilizes wind speeds at different heights to estimate individual parameters for a log law parameterization at each point in time and space.

-Specifically, the variables we use for extrapolation are: 2-m wind (U2M, V2M, in m/s), 10-m wind (U10M, V10M), 50-m wind (U50M, V50M), and the zero-plane displacement
+Specifically, the variables drawn from MERRA2 for extrapolation: zero-plane displacement height (DISPH, in meters), 2-m wind (U2M, V2M, in m/s), 10-m wind (U10M, V10M), 50-m wind (U50M, V50M), and MERRA2's lowest
-height (DISPH, in meters).
-Additionally, we also use the wind speed at MERRA2's lowest model level (ULML, VLML, in m/s), the height of the lowest model level (HLML, in meters), may vary depending on the location.
-We can obtain the wind speed at any given location and height by computing the norm of the vector sum of the U and V components.
+model level (ULML, VLML, in m/s) and the height of the lowest model level (HLML, in meters).
+Wind speed is obtained by computing the norm of the vector sum of the U and V components.

-The hub height wind speed can be calculated as
+The desired height wind speed can be calculated as

 .. math::
    \nu  = \alpha \ln\left(\frac{H - d}{z}\right)